Abanoubyousef29/Vodafone_E-Shop/README.md

 ## Fork the repository.
 * Create a new branch for your feature or bug fix.
 * Make your changes and submit a pull request.

-## License
-* Orange HRM is licensed under the MIT License.